-A thick, quadrate muscle in the cheek which arises from the lower border and deep surface of the zygomatic arch and extends to the mandible.
-The masseter is important for mastication (chewing) and acts by closing the jaws.
+The masseter is a thick, quadrate muscle in the cheek which arises from the lower border and deep surface of the zygomatic arch and extends to the mandible.
+It is important for mastication (chewing) and acts by closing the jaws.

 The deep fibers of the masseter are vertical; the superficial fibers pass downward and backward.
 It is inserted into the lateral surface of the ramus and coronoid process of the mandible and completely conceals them; however, it is does not cover the head and neck of the mandible, and these can be felt behind it.